slopezpereyra/EEG-artifacts/README.md

   detection was not yet performed, it defaults to an empty data frame.
 - `$psd` : The estimated power spectrum density of the EEG.
 If PSD computation was not yet performed, it defaults to an empty data frame.
+- `$spindles` : The spindles detected by any of the automated spindle detection algorithms, it defaults to an empty data frame.
 - `$fs` : The sampling frequency $f_s$ of the EEG.

 Most methods of the EEG class perform inplace replacement.
 For example, take the